satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor.
-However, with the ever-increasing deluge of articles of variable quality, the increasingly multidisciplinary content of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed science, is imperiled.
-For the review process to continue to play a critical role in science, there are a number of problems that need to be addressed, three of which we list below.
+However, with the ever-increasing deluge of articles of variable quality, the difficulty for individual reviewers to review the increasingly multidisciplinary content of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, is imperiled.
+For the review process to continue to play a critical role in science, there are a number of problems that need to be addressed, five of which we list below.

 1. \*\*Reviewers are expected to have comprehensive expertise.\*\*